 Energy efficiency: Look for energy-efficient models rated between A and C, so you can save money.
 These units feature eco options, such as a short wash, which is great if your clothes aren’t too soiled and just require freshening up.
 Some units have an Auto Weight Sensor, so the length of the wash and dry is based on the capacity, rather than a set time, reducing the time of the cycle.
 Energy-efficient washers will have a wider spectrum of temperatures, so you can select a lower temperature to reduce your energy costs.
 A higher spin cycle up to 1800 revolutions per minute drains excess water from the clothes, resulting in less time in the dryer.

 Steam: This feature steams your clothes, which can help to remove stains and limit creases.
-Don’t get too excited; it doesn’t replace dry cleaning.
+Some machines even have a steam disinfect cycle to give clothes a quick refresh.
 Depending on the implementation, you’ll either need to have an additional hook-up behind the dryer or add water manually through a dispenser on the machine.
-It’s also found on some new washers.

 Wi-Fi-enabled: With this feature, you can use other IoT products to control the washer and dryer.
-This might let you run the machine when energy prices are lower, for example.
-Many are also Amazon Echo- and Google Home-compatible, so you can ask your voice assistant if the dryer’s done.
+Many are Amazon Echo- and Google Home-compatible, so you can ask your voice assistant if the dryer’s done.
 Wi-Fi-enabled washer dryers allow you to start and pause a load from your smartphone, as well as receive a notification when the cycle has finished.